PetyXbron/minecraft-bot/README.md

 - **Fully customizable [config](config/main.js)**
 - Working **commands** with **custom prefix** + their **[slash commands]((https://support.discord.com/hc/en-us/articles/1500000368501-Slash-Commands-FAQ))**
-    - `help` command for getting the help menu (list of all user-available commands)
+    - `help` - useful information about the bot with all command list
-    - `ip` command for getting the IP address of the server
+    - `ip` - IP address of the server
-    - `list` command for getting list of players online right now (available only for JAVA servers)
+    - `list` - list of players online on the server right now (only for JAVA)
-    - `status` command for getting a simple and clear overview of the server
+    - `status` - a basic overview of the server right now
-    - `version` command for getting the Minecraft version of the server
+    - `version` - Minecraft version of the server
-    - `vote` command for getting vote link for voting for server on Minecraft server list
+    - `vote` - URl link for voting for server on Minecraft server list

+    Any of the commands can be disabled if wanted.
-- **Auto updating bot's status** with online and max players (setup in the [config](config/main.js) with variables)
+- **Auto updating bot's status** with online and max players (set up in the [config](config/main.js) with variables)

   ![Auto updating bot status](https://imgur.com/4D8W8lT.png)
   ![Bot status config variables](https://i.imgur.com/7TXaWTC.png)